-- 1. All rules (pages 8-13) apply. - 2.
-Current COVID-19 guidelines given by the University of Illinois will be enforced during 4-H activities. - 3.
-Firmly attach exhibit tag in lower right hand corner of exhibit. - 4.
-There is no size restriction unless noted. - 5.
-One State Fair Delegate may be selected from (SF) class.
-One State Fair Delegate may be selected from (SFR) class.
+- 1. All rules (pages 9-13) apply. - 2.
+Firmly attach exhibit tag in lower right-hand corner of exhibit. - 3.
+There is no size restriction unless noted. - 4.
+Two State Fair Delegates may be selected from the following class: 50365.

-Build Your Future: (SF)
+Build Your Future (SF 50365)

 Develop a Career portfolio which includes the items listed below.
-Members are encouraged to spend more than one year involved in this project so they have time to thoroughly explore the learning modules and develop a greater understanding of planning and preparing for their future and develop a comprehensive career planning portfolio.
+Members are encouraged to spend more than one year involved in this project, so they have time to thoroughly explore the learning modules and develop a greater understanding of planning and preparing for their future and develop a comprehensive career planning portfolio.
 The original OR photocopies of the completed activities from the project manual should be included in the portfolio.
 Each year enrolled in the project should build on previous year's learning experiences.

-- First Year Complete a minimum of Activities 1-4 from the Build Your Future project manual which includes: Skills...Choices...Careers; Making Career Connections; Build Your Future Through Portfolios; and Education Pav\$. - Second Year Complete a minimum of Activities 5-7 from the Build Your Future project manual which includes: Career FUNds; Turn Your 4-H Passion Into Profit; and Pounding the Pavement. - Third Year Complete a minimum of Activities 8-9 from the Build Your Future project manual which includes: Putting the Pieces Together: Goals for the Future; and Pathways to Success.
+- First Year Complete a minimum of Activities 1-4 from the Build Your Future project manual which includes: Skills...Choices...Careers; Making Career Connections; Build Your Future Through Portfolios; and Education Pay\$. - Second Year Complete a minimum of Activities 5-7 from the Build Your Future project manual which includes: Career FUNds; Turn Your 4-H Passion Into Profit; and Pounding the Pavement. - Third Year Complete a minimum of Activities 8-9 from the Build Your Future project manual which includes: Putting the Pieces Together: Goals for the Future; and Pathways to Success.